124「かんながら赤白玉やますみ玉合気の道は小戸の神技。」- 植芝盛平

 Ueshiba, M. (2025). 植芝盛平道歌–124: Red & white jewels glitter (L. G. N. R. Space-Coyote, Trans.; OpenAI ChatGPT-5 Pro, Ed.).
 Shugyokai.org. https://shugyokai.org/bnyq (Original work compiled 1977)

-かんながら / 惟神 (かんながら; kannagara)— “in the kami‑way”, “in accordance with the kami; divinely”, “divinely”; in Shintō vocabulary, kannagara denotes acting “according to the deities,” the natural/cosmic order, and is often glossed as “in accordance with the gods’ will” (kannagara no michi).
-Rendering the opening as “In the kami‑way” keeps Ueshiba’s Shintō register intact.
+かんながら / 惟神 (かんながら / かむながら; kannagara / kamunagara)— “in the kami‑way”, “in accordance with the kami; divinely”, “divinely”; in Shintō vocabulary; the historical kana orthography 惟神/随神 is technically romanized as kamunagara or kamunagara in its oldest form before the mu to n nasalization became standard; kannagara denotes acting “according to the kami,” the natural / cosmic order, and is often glossed as “in accordance with the kamis’ will” (kannagara no michi).
+Rendering the opening as “in the kami‑way” keeps Ueshiba’s Shintō register intact, but the foreignized word is ideal.
 Classical Shintō diction used adverbially; also in the phrase 惟神の道.
-The term kannagara in Shintō is glossed in Kokugakuin’s Basic Terms of Shinto as an adverb modifying the authoritative actions of deities, with the phrase kannagara no michi meaning “the way in accordance with the gods’ will”.
+The term kannagara in Shintō is glossed in Kokugakuin’s Basic Terms of Shintō as an adverb modifying the authoritative actions of deities, with the phrase kannagara no michi meaning “the way in accordance with the kamis’ will”.
 Modern religious studies often gloss kannagara as “the law of the natural order / the way of the kami,” a fundamental Shintō ethical‑cosmic concept linking kami, nature, and human conduct.

 赤(あか; aka)— red.